ows-cloud/apps/account_menu/readme/ROADMAP.rst

 * Suggest to rename to something like `account_usability` in 15.0, given that there are now non-menu usability improvements in this module.
+* Suggest to rename to something like `account_usability` in 15.0, given that there are now non-menu usability improvements in this module.